Shore Regional High School: Athletics

-The baseball team won the Group II state championship in 1993, defeating defending-champion Rutherford High School by a score of 5–1 in the tournament final to finish the season 23–5.Fox, Ron.
-"Rutherford Repeat Isn't in the Cards", The Record, June 6, 1993.
-Accessed January 5, 2021, via Newspapers.com.
-"Rutherford's sensational two-season run of excellence ended Saturday, as did pitcher Bob Slomkowski's perfect career record.
-Seeking their second straight State Group 2 championship, the Bulldogs were beaten by Shore Regional, 5-1, and Slomkowski lost for the first time in 17 career decisions.
-Third base at Middlesex Vo-Tech was Action Central.
-It marked the spot where Shore (23-5) took a stand in the opening inning and killed a Rutherford rally."
+The baseball team won the Group II state championship in 1993 (vs. Rutherford High School in the finals) and won the Group I title in 2014 (vs. Ridgefield Memorial High School).
+The 1993 team defeated defending-champion Rutherford High School by a score of 5–1 in the tournament final to finish the season 23–5.
+The program won its second title with a 7–1 win against Ridgefield in the Group I final.

 Shore Regional won its first state title in men's cross country during the 2001 season and went on to repeat as Group I state champions in 2002.
 The women's cross country team won their first state title in 2001 season.
 That team went on to repeat as state champions in 2002 in Group I, and again in both 2003 and 2004 in Group II.

 The boys' track team won the Group I indoor relay state championship in 2005 and 2006.

 The 2006 girls' lacrosse team made Shore Regional and Shore Conference history by winning the Group B state championship against West Essex High School.
 This win enabled the team to advance to the state final against Moorestown High School, the furthest any team from Shore Regional team in the history of the lacrosse program has ever advanced this far.
 The girls lacrosse won the 2007 South, Group I state sectional championship, edging Holy Cross High School 10–9 in the tournament final.
-The team moved on to win the Group I state championship with a 9–7 win vs. Mountain Lakes High School.History of the NJSIAA Girls' Lacrosse Championships, New Jersey State Interscholastic Athletic Association.
-Accessed November 20, 2020.
+The team moved on to win the Group I state championship with a 9–7 win vs. Mountain Lakes High School.

 The girls' soccer team was Group I co-champion in 2013 with Glen Ridge High School.